virtualsecureplatform/TFHEpp/docs/GL.md

 256-factor staging tile adds 448 MiB of ciphertext storage while it is live.
 With `USE_HEXL`, `batch_hmux_products` uses the common AVX-512DQ
 pseudo-Mersenne MAC to reduce four exact pointwise products together; without AVX-512DQ the regular HEXL multiply/add path is retained.
+With the fast MAC, `block_hmux_key_spectra` stores each transient HMux key spectrum in 4096-coefficient blocks with its four primary rows adjacent.
+It does not change the serialized key size or the 54 MiB transient-cache size per n512 switch; only one cache layout is materialized by the production path.

 `sparse_secret` must have the schedule's Hamming weight and coefficients in `{0,+1,-1}`.
 A coefficient's flat W-major index determines its `X`, `W`, and